Deriman-Alonso/Deriman-Alonso/README.md

 - 💞️ I’m looking to collaborate on OCA 💞️
 - 🎀 I'm smoking a whole pack a day 🎀
 - 📫 How to reach me d.alonso@binhex.cloud 📫
-- ⚡ random bs: Penguins are like chicken pandas  ⚡
+- ⚡ Random bs: Penguins are like chicken pandas  ⚡
 - ☀️ Tomorrow will be another of sun ☀️